DUE TO THE CURRENT RESTRICTIONS WE ARE CURRENTLY TRAINING REMOTELY, INTERACTIVELY & SAFELY

 This is the case when it comes to how it handles pleasure, which has been shown to affect both the nucleus accumbens, or reward center, and frontal cortex regions of your brain.

-It is believed that all addictions, whether it be food, sex, drugs, alcohol or behaviour, have a similar hijacking effect on your brain.
-Fortunately, with hypnotherapy most addictive patterns are completely reversible and there is hope for a better brain response and a better life, although for long term relief the individual will need to build a better relationship with the self.
+It is believed that all habits, whether it be food, sex, stimulants, alcohol or behaviour, have a similar hijacking effect on our brain.
+Fortunately, with hypnotherapy most habitual patterns are completely reversible and there is hope for a better brain response and a better life, although for long term relief the individual will need to build a better relationship with the self.

 See themselves as lovable and worth saving not compensating for or anaesthetising.